L C David has been a teacher for over 12 years. She recently started teaching for VIPKID and found it to be a dream job!

-Some things that sound too good to be true, really are.
+Sometimes, things that sound too good to be true are actually possible.
 That's what I thought when I first heard about VIPKID.
-There was no way that this company could be paying upwards of $22 dollars an hour for teachers to work with students in China, teaching them how to speak and read English.
+There was no way that this company could be paying upwards of $22 an hour for teachers to work with students in China, teaching them how to speak and read English.

 The students who take lessons from VIPKID have varying levels of English experience and are looking to perfect their speaking skills through practice with a native speaker.